-As the AFM does not manage any funds with the same investment objective as the OneFamily Stockmarket 100 Trust we do not believe we offer any directly comparable services.
-However, to help ensure no group of customers are being disadvantaged, we have considered other funds managed by the AFM that allow investment within a CTF wrapper, to ensure any difference in costs can be accounted for.
+We do not manage any funds with the same investment objective as the Family Charities Ethical Trust and therefore do not believe we offer any directly comparable services.
+However, we do manage other funds that allow investment through the same product wrappers and reviewed the fees charged to these customers to ensure no group were being disadvantaged.

-Apart from the OneFamily Stockmarket 100 Trust, only the Family Investments Child Trust Fund and Family Charities Ethical Trust allow investments within a CTF wrapper and they both share the same 1.50% AMC.
-The Family Balanced International Fund allows investment through a Junior ISA wrapper - which is a comparable product to the CTF - and that share class also has a 1.50% AMC.
+Both the Family Investments Child Trust Fund and the OneFamily Stockmarket 100 Trust allow investments within a CTF wrapper and they both share the same 1.50% AMC as the Family Charities Ethical Trust.
+The Family Balanced International Fund allows investment through a Junior ISA wrapper and also has a 1.50% AMC.